georgiee/coding-for-kids/slides.md

 ---
 ## [fit] Hour of Code
-^ You could also host an Hour of Code yourself
+^ You could also host an Hour of Code event

-^ Play games and explain the basics of programming to interested people
+^ Where you play games and explain the basics of programming to interested people

 ---
-^ Hour of code can be hosted all year.

 ^ You might even find some Hour of Code in your hometown.

-Try to join and get in touch with the organizers.
+^ Try to join and get in touch with the organizers.

 ![fill](images/04-where/hourofcode.png)